 Organisation description

 Lewisham Education Arts Network (LEAN) is a membership organisation that supports all those involved in arts learning with children and young people in Lewisham and currently has over 700 members.
-LEAN is a company limited by guarantee and a registered charity.ewisham will be London Borough of Culture 2022 and LEAN has been appointed Education Partner
+LEAN is a company limited by guarantee and a registered charity.

+Lewisham will be London Borough of Culture 2022 and LEAN has been appointed Education Partner

 Our Vision: